 In free-spacing mode, whitespace between regular expression tokens is ignored.
-Whitespace includes spaces, tabs and line breaks.
-Note that only whitespace between tokens is ignored. a b c is the same as abc in free-spacing mode.
-But $\$ d and $\$ d are not the same.
-The former matches d, while the latter matches a digit. $\$ d is a single regex token composed of a backslash and a "d".
+Whitespace includes spaces, tabs, and line breaks.
+Note that only whitespace between tokens is ignored. $a \ b \ c$ is the same as abc in free-spacing mode.
+But $\ d$ and $\ d$ are not the same.
+The former matches d, while the latter matches a digit. $\ d$ is a single regex token composed of a backslash and a "d".
 Breaking up the token with a space gives you an escaped space (which matches a space), and a literal "d".

 Likewise, grouping modifiers cannot be broken up. (?>atomic) is the same as (?> atomic) and as (?>atomic).
 They all match the same atomic group.
 They're not the same as (? >atomic).
-In fact, the latter will cause a syntax error.
+The latter is a syntax error.
 The ?> grouping modifier is a single element in the regex syntax, and must stay together.
 This is true for all such constructs, including lookaround, named groups, etc.